 How much do permits cost?

-- Starting January 1, 2016 a burn permit costs $5.00 and is good for the calendar year.
+- A burn permit costs $5.00 and is good for the calendar year.
 Permits must be renewed annually after the 1st of the year.
 You may burn multiple times and at multiple locations under the same permit.
-Permits are free for the remainder of 2015.

 What responsibilities am I assuming when I light my burn?